.22 Air Rifles and the Law: Do You Need a Licence?

 - Over 12 ft-lbs: If your rifle exceeds 12 ft-lbs, it’s classified as a Section 1 firearm, requiring a Firearms Certificate (FAC).
 This is common for high-power PCP air rifles used in specialised hunting or long-range shooting.

-Air pistols have a stricter limit of 6 ft-lbs—anything above that is a prohibited weapon, with heavy restrictions.
+Air pistols have a stricter limit of 6 ft-lbs—anything above that is a prohibited weapon, with heavy restrictions, and you should also be familiar with the wider law for air rifles in the UK covering where and how you can shoot.

 Age Restrictions